taehyounpark/queryosity/docs/pages/conceptual.md

 A sensitivity analysis means to study how changes in the input of a system affect its output.
 In the context of dataset queries, a **systematic variation** constitutes a __change in a column value that affects the outcome of selections and queries__.

-In a dataflow, variations in a column need only be specified *once*.
-Then, they are *propagated* through all relevant task graphs.
-This reduces code redundancy i.e. room for human error, and ensures that all variations run in a single run, eliminating the runtime overhead associated with repeated dataset traversals.

-This is done by encapsulating the nominal and variations of a column to create a `varied` node in which each variation is mapped by the name of its associated systematic variation.
+In a dataflow, encapsulating the nominal and variations of a column to create a `varied` node in which each variation is mapped by the name of its associated systematic variation.
-A varied node can be treated functionally identical to a nominal-only one, with all nominal+variations being propagated underneath:
+A varied node can be treated functionally identical to a non-varied one, with all nominal+variations being propagated underneath:
+Then, the variations are automatically propagated through all relevant task graphs.
+This ensures that the variations are processed in a single dataset traversal, eliminating the runtime overhead associated with repeated runs.

 - Any column definitions and selections evaluated out of varied input columns will be varied.
 - Any queries performed filled with varied input columns and/or at varied selections will be varied.